hiredigital-exercises/test-quilljs/README.md

 #### Details and Limitations

 1) Use the latest version of ReactJS.
-2) Justify the use additional third party packages use implement this task.
+2) Justify the use additional third party packages used to implement this task.
 4) Store all data on Local Storage, auto-updating as users edit content on page.
 3) This page should work in IE11.
 Describe any tradeoffs made in UX for IE users, and explain why it is acceptable.